JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamlo.deleteScore(name)
 ```
-The `deleteScore` function sends a request to to delete one score from the leaderboard.
+The `deleteScore` function sends a request to delete one score from the leaderboard.
 + `name`: the name value of the score to delete

 ### deleteScores